sleuth-io/sleuth-gitbook-docs/actions/cookbook.md

 ### Transition issues on deploy (coming soon)

-When code is deployed to production, find any referenced issues and transition them into the <code>Deployed</code> state.
+When code is deployed to production, find any referenced issues and transition them into the `Deployed` state.
-{% raw %}

     transition-issues-on-deploys:
       conditions: